rapraquion/personal-api-project/personal-api-project.md

 ### Credits

-I give credit to [Ethan Jarell](https://twitter.com/jarrell_ethan) for giving me idea on how the flow of the logic work in making this game.
+I give credit to [Ethan Jarell](https://twitter.com/jarrell_ethan) for giving me idea on how the flow of the logic work in making this app.

 ```
 ![alt text](https://hackernoon.com/hn-images/1*WcQVqvlw7YrpXjtBORY-Mg.png)